Bluebells Bluebells

 100 Days of Prayer, 18 February to 29 May 2026

-• Find out more
+• Find out more about the 100 Days of Prayer

 100 Days of Prayer Course

-This Lent, as we discern our communal way, we also walk in a wilderness of difficult times and uncertain futures.
+As we discern our communal way, we also walk in a wilderness of difficult times and uncertain futures.
 Yet at the same time we walk towards and alongside the light and joy of Jesus’s resurrection, the one who accompanies us even when we do not know it, and who opens up the Word until our hearts burn with joy and purpose.

 The scriptures offered for the course nearly all appear in the Lent lections for 2026, and each session is framed by a particular value drawn from Travelling Well Together.
 Reflections will offer ways of using the Travelling Well Together values as a lens upon the scriptures being studied.
 The Travelling Well Together values of generous collaboration and sustaining healthy rhythms are emphasised in the way the sessions are set up, facilitated and shared, rather than being themes for the scripture explored.

-Download the Course
+Download the course

 Video reflections